-“the scientific field that seeks to understand the nature and causes of individual behavior in social situations”. (p.
+Baron, Byrne, and Suls (1989) define social psychology as “the scientific field that seeks to understand the nature and causes of individual behavior in social situations” (p.
 6).

-Topics examined in social psychology include: the self concept, social cognition, attribution theory, social influence, group processes, prejudice and discrimination, interpersonal processes, aggression, attitudes and stereotypes.
+Topics examined in social psychology include the self-concept, social cognition, attribution theory, social influence, group processes, prejudice and discrimination, interpersonal processes, aggression, attitudes, and stereotypes.

 History of Social Psychology

-centered approach), whilst Plato felt that the state controlled the individual and encouraged social responsibility through social context (a socio-centered approach).
+Aristotle believed that humans were naturally sociable, a necessity that allows us to live together (an individual-centered approach), whilst Plato felt that the state controlled the individual and encouraged social responsibility through social context (a socio-centered approach).

 It emphasized the notion that personality develops because of cultural and community influences, especially through language, which is both a social product of the community as well as a means of encouraging particular social thought in the individual.
-Therefore Wundt (19001920) encouraged the methodological study of language and its influence on the social being.
+Therefore Wundt (1900–1920) encouraged the methodological study of language and its influence on the social being.

 Texts focusing on social psychology first emerged at the start of the 20th century.
-The first notable book in English was published by McDougall in 1908 (An Introduction to Social Psychology), which included chapters on emotion and sentiment, morality, character and religion, quite different to those incorporated in the field today.
+The first notable book in English was published by McDougall in 1908 (An Introduction to Social Psychology), which included chapters on emotion and sentiment, morality, character, and religion, quite different from those incorporated in the field today.

 He also took a methodological approach, discussing actual research and emphasizing that the field was one of a “science … which studies the behavior of the individual in so far as his behavior stimulates other individuals, or is itself a reaction to this behavior” (1942: p.
 12).

 Murchison (1935) published The first handbook on social psychology was published by Murchison in 1935.
 Murphy & Murphy (1931/37) produced a book summarizing the findings of 1,000 studies in social psychology.
-A text by Klineberg (1940) looked at the interaction between social context and personality development by the 1950s a number of texts were available on the subject.
+A text by Klineberg (1940) looked at the interaction between social context and personality development.
+By the 1950s, a number of texts were available on the subject.

-• 1950s Journal of Abnormal and Social Psychology
+• 1950s – Journal of Abnormal and Social Psychology

-• 1963 Journal of Personality, British Journal of Social and Clinical Psychology
+• 1963 – Journal of Personality, British Journal of Social and Clinical Psychology

-• 1965 Journal of Personality and Social Psychology, Journal of Experimental Social Psychology
+• 1965 – Journal of Personality and Social Psychology, Journal of Experimental Social Psychology

-• 1971 Journal of Applied Social Psychology, European Journal of Social Psychology
+• 1971 – Journal of Applied Social Psychology, European Journal of Social Psychology

-• 1975 Social Psychology Quarterly, Personality and Social Psychology Bulletin
+• 1975 – Social Psychology Quarterly, Personality and Social Psychology Bulletin

-• 1982 Social Cognition
+• 1982 – Social Cognition

-• 1984 Journal of Social and Personal Relationships
+• 1984 – Journal of Social and Personal Relationships

-Triplett (1898) applied the experimental method to investigate the performance of cyclists and schoolchildren on how the presence of others influences overall performance thus how individual’s are affected and behave in the social context.
+Triplett (1898) applied the experimental method to investigate the performance of cyclists and schoolchildren on how the presence of others influences overall performance – thus, how individuals are affected and behave in the social context.